Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/README.md

 var result = client.RequestRouteMatrix(WaitUntil.Completed, routeMatrixOptions);
 ```

-For more detailed examples, please [route matrix samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md) page.
+For more detailed examples, please see the [route matrix samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md) page.

 ### Route Range

-Route range API helps to find a set of locations that can be reached from the origin point based on fuel, energy, time or distance budget that is specified.
+The route range API helps to find a set of locations that can be reached from the origin point based on fuel, energy, time or distance budget that is specified.
 A polygon boundary (or Isochrone) is returned in a counterclockwise orientation as well as the precise polygon center which was the result of the origin point.

 ```C# Snippet:SimpleRouteRange
 // Search from a point of time budget that can be reached in 2000 seconds